Cyclone-Robosub/Techno-Luminescence/README.md

 2. **Sequences must be visually distinct from each other in shape, speed, and color.** The familiar user should never confuse one sequences for another during normal operations.

-3. **Sequences must not solely rely on color to communicate information.** Color can be used to _emphasize_ a pattern's intent, but different sequences must be different only by the basis of color.
+3. **Sequences must not solely rely on color to communicate information.** Color can be used to _emphasize_ a pattern's intent, but it must not be the only differentiating factor.
 This is especially important given the discoloring effects of underwater environments.

+## Implementation
+We will use the FastLED library for controlling LED strips.
+Using ROS, will we track the state of the AUV, and switch between patterns when the state is updated.

+We will use a separate ESP-32 microprocessor so that if the main board goes offline, we can detect and display that.

 ## References